arbaj2002/hackveda/README.md

 1) Doctor Search Website : -

+This website is made in HTML,CSS,Javascript and PHP with MySQL as backend.
 i) It is a website intended to search doctors with name and city , it will display all doctors with specified name and city if correct. ii) If city is correct but name is wrong it will also display all doctors in that city. iii) If both are wrong it will display no records found.